Liberia's ex-President Charles Taylor has been sentenced to 50 years in jail by a UN-backed war crimes court.

 Taylor timeline

-"The lives of many more innocent civilians in Sierra Leone were lost or destroyed as a direct result of his actions," he said.
+"While Mr Taylor never set foot in Sierra Leone, his heavy footprint is there," the judge said."The lives of many more innocent civilians in Sierra Leone were lost or destroyed as a direct result of his actions," he said.

 In its landmark ruling in April, the court found Taylor guilty on 11 counts, relating to atrocities that included rape and murder.